ChristopherPool/C-SharpProjects/README.md

 # C-SharpProjects
-Some C# assessments I did when I was first learning C#.These don't really require separate repositories so they'll be stored here.
+Some C# assessments I did when I was first learning C#.

+* GnomeSort - Windows Forms Application that sorts a list of random numbers by using the Gnome Sort algorithm.
+The program uses an Array of 28 integers.
+After each iteration the program displays the Array eventually sorting throm smallest to largest integers.